 How to Drive Engagement on Facebook

 Are you experiencing lackluster engagement on your Facebook page?
-Posting to a Facebook audience that doesn’t engage not only feels like you’re speaking to an empty room, it can hurt your page’s reach too.
+Posting to a Facebook audience that doesn’t engage not only feels like you’re speaking to an empty room, but it can also hurt your page’s reach too.
 Here are some quick tips that help drive engagement on Facebook:

 To Drive Engagement on Facebook, DO